RomainDeschampsFR/Solstice/README.md

 * **Not compatible with RELENTLESS NIGHT**.

 ![solstice](https://github.com/RomainDeschampsFR/Solstice/assets/38351288/39e3e8ef-99d8-4c9c-940e-a9344c260c53)
+### SETTINGS ARE SANDBOX SPECIFIC
+* Meaning saves (Old & New) aren't impacted by the mod
+* To apply the mod you need to be in a particular sandbox, make the changes and confirm (see console)
+* The settings will be loaded afterwards for this specific sandbox
+* You can disable the mod or update its settings in the current sandbox at anytime (try not to spam it, you might end up with some weird consequences (Although those consequences are very edge cases and not game-breaking)

 ### POLAR DAYS & POLAR NIGHTS
 * Above 65° latitude you'll get polar days & polar nights during your run.